top of page

 (This was written before the Corona virus.)

-There seems to be a nonstop public discussion over the decline in MX popularity and participation, and another on how to regain the popularity it has had in the past.
+There seems to be a nonstop public discussion over the decline in MX popularity and participation, and on how to regain the popularity it has had in the past.

 The most common talking points have been the cost/complexity of new bikes, 2T vs 4T, fewer riding venues, higher risk tracks, etc. What I don't see in the discussion is what was "right" about the sport in the 60s-80s that is no longer "right" today.
 Having seen the entire evolution from the early 1990's to now myself, I tend to boil it all down to a single word "extreme".
 The moto industry and media have been on a 40 year binge to promote "extreme" as the only thing that is cool, and anything else is not cool.
 But the truth is that "fun" is always cool, and "extreme" often is not.
 In the heyday of the sport, families did not buy "MX" bikes . they bought "dirt bikes" that were not particularly ideal for racing, but they were universal enough to be used for a wide range or recreational type riding . and it was all called "dirt bike riding".
 There were dozens of different types of dirt bike riding (and amateur competition) that attracted families.